CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/README.md

 ├── Celeb-real
 ```
 #### DF-TIMIT-LQ and DF-TIMIT-HQ:
-The vidtimit dataset of real videos is only available in frame format.
+The VidTIMIT dataset of real videos is only available in frame format.
 These frames need to be turned into videos. ```utils.py``` provides a method vidtimit_setup_real_videos that turns the frames into the necessary videos.
 Afterwards, the folders should be ordered like this:
 ```
 DeepfakeTIMIT/
 ├── lower_quality